apath005/MovieRecProject/README.md

  ![RECbyDirector](https://user-images.githubusercontent.com/77028776/110583473-97c3e100-8122-11eb-9412-8b07a3124b37.png)
  Output for Option of Recommendation by Director
- > Screenshots of the input/output after running your application

  ## Installation/Usage
  > Instructions on installing and running your application
  ## Testing